 The preparation of matters within the competence of the board of directors may be made more efficient by the establishment of board committees allowing more extensive concentration on matters.
-Decisions on the establishment of board committees are taken by the board of directors, unless otherwise stipulated in the company's articles of association.
+The board of directors shall decide on the establishment of committees, unless the articles of association stipulate otherwise.
 The establishment of board committees may be necessary, in particular for the supervision of the company's reporting and control systems and the nomination of the executives, as well as for the development of the company's remuneration systems.
 The committees assist the board of directors by preparing matters falling within the competence of the board of directors.
 The board of directors remains responsible for the duties assigned to the committees.
 The committees have no autonomous decision-making power, and the decisions within its competence are taken collectively by the board of directors.

-RECOMMENDATIONS 14 to 18 discuss the establishment and the duties of three committees (audit committee, remuneration committee, and nomination committee).
-RECOMMENDATIONS 14 to 15 apply to all committees and RECOMMENDATIONS 16 to 18 to specific committees.
+RECOMMENDATIONS 14 TO 18 discuss the establishment and the duties of three committees (audit committee, remuneration committee, and nomination committee).
+RECOMMENDATIONS 14 TO 15 apply to all committees and RECOMMENDATIONS 16 TO 18 to specific committees.
 If necessary, the board of directors may also establish other permanent or temporary committees, combine the duties assigned to different committees, or decide that a certain matter be prepared by the entire board of directors.
 Moreover, the general meeting may choose to establish a shareholders' nomination board (or the articles of association may contain a stipulation on the shareholders' nomination board).
 The shareholders' nomination board is discussed in more detail in RECOMMENDATION 19.